wang301208/autoSuper-Artificial-Intelligence/docs/retraining_pipeline.md

 2. **Retrain and evaluate** – the dataset is used to train a fresh model.
    Classic models are trained via `ml/train_models.py` while LLMs use `ml/fine_tune_llm.py` when calling the pipeline with `--model llm`.
+The classic training script accepts a JSON hyperparameter grid via `--search-space` and performs either grid or random search as selected by `--search-type`.
+The number of cross‑validation folds can be adjusted with `--cv`, and the resulting cross‑validation score together with the best parameters are written to `artifacts/<version>/metrics.txt`.
    The resulting metrics (MSE for classic models or perplexity for LLMs) are compared against the current baseline located in `artifacts/current/`.
 3. **Deploy on improvement** – if the new model achieves a lower metric, it replaces the existing model in `artifacts/current/`.
 Older versions remain in